Brent Schaeffer: College of the Sequoias

 Schaeffer then transferred to the College of the Sequoias in 2005 and spent one year there.
 Where he was named First-team All-American and Co-Offensive Player of the Year by the California Community College Coaches Association as well as First-team All-America by J.C Gridwire.
 He was also a finalist for the Junior College National Player of the Year Award.
 He was rated the No. 1 JUCO Quarterback in the nations by Scout.com and CollegeFootballNews.com.
 He was rated the No. 1 JUCO Quarterback and No. 3 Overall JUCO player in the nation by Rivals.com.
 He was also rated the No. 1 JUCO player in the nation by SuperPrep and No. 2 JUCO player in the nation by CollegeFootballNews.com.
 For his season at College of the Sequoias, he passed for 2,970 yards and 40 touchdowns.
 He also rushed for 860 yards and 10 touchdowns.

-Schaeffer, a five-star Quarterback, received offers from Ole Miss, NC State, Virginia Tech, Wisconsin, Auburn, and Florida.
+Schaeffer, a five-star quarterback, received offers from Ole Miss, NC State, Virginia Tech, Wisconsin, Auburn, and Florida.
 He first visited NC State on December 2, 2005.
 Then a week later on December 9, he visited Wisconsin.
 He ended his visits by visiting Ole Miss on January 13, 2006.
 He signed his letter of intent on January 20.
-That same day, he announced at a press conference that he was transferring to Ole Miss.
+That same day, he announced at a press conference that he was transferring to the Ole Miss.